 That part is easy enough.
 From here on in, though, there’s no clear navigation through this meme’s history or its original intended purpose.
 No one is entirely sure how “Dark Brandon” began.

 Immediately, you can probably see where complexities arise from trying to take an aesthetic linked to neo-Nazi origins and tying it to a public figure whose edgiest memes involve eating ice cream.
-But that hasn’t stopped Democrats and Biden fans from running with the “Dark Brandon” concept, leaving pundits divided over whether the new meme is hype or cringe.
+But that hasn’t stopped Democrats and Biden fans from running with the “Dark Brandon” concept.

 Internet culture is replete with ideas absorbed from white supremacists.
 Should we do anything about it?